vccimaging/vccimaging.github.io/joinus.md

 - Computer Science, with a focus on vision, imaging, graphics, machine learning, numerical optimization.
 - Optical Engineering, with am emphasis on design of imaging optics or diffractive optics.
-- Electrical Engineering, in particular electronic design at frequencies of 100 MHz-1GHz, or experience with camera hardware.
+- Electrical Engineering, in particular electronic design at frequencies of 100 MHz-1GHz, or experience with building camera hardware.
 - Applied Mathematics, with expertise in numerical methods and optimization, statistics/machine learning, and strong programming skills.